carmalou/nerdy-girls-twitterbot/README.md

 # nerdy-girls-twitterbot

 * GitHub stores code, and it can be used for static websites.
-* Heroku supports executable code and can automatically deploy to GitHub. https://www.heroku.com/
+* Heroku supports executable code, and GitHub can automatically deploy to Heroku. https://www.heroku.com/
 * Twit is a wrapper around Twitter's API. https://github.com/ttezel/twit
 * Codecademy has a great scratchpad for Javascript code: http://labs.codecademy.com/#:workspace
 * SourceTree is an alternative to using the command line with Git: https://www.sourcetreeapp.com/